 So, what does one need for sketching basically?
 Is it paper?
 Is it pencil?
 No, it's not.
 It is the skill of observation, that is an important attribute for a good sketching artist .
 Here, are a few tips and tricks that will help you in improving your drawing and sketching skills.

 First just sit and watch.
 What does the subject look like?
 How is the subject balanced?
 How does the light fall on the subject?
 Lighting is an important factor that one should pay attention to, when adding texture in a sketch.
 Look for the highlights (brightest spots) and shadows formed on the subject.

 Before sketching, for 5 -10 minutes just draw circles of a diameter of around 10 centimeters.
 Draw vertical, horizontal and diagonal lines from end to end of the paper.
 While drawing these shapes, it is important that you don't rest your wrist on the paper.

-Getting the Right FormWhenever sketching a subject, forget about the completion of the sketch.
-The first thing you should get right is the form.
-This is one of the important sketching tips for kids, or any beginner.
-For example, in still life get the shape, size and symmetry of the object right.
 The shading and texturing of the drawing is secondary and comes later on.
 When sketching for perspective drawings, get the form perfect and then proceed to shading.
 If you get the form right, you will not just now how to shade them but also to paint them.
-So whatever subject you want to sketch, try to get the correct form first.
-You can buy books on different subjects.
-These books have rules for drawing forms, which will help you understand and draw the form with proper rules.

 However, practice is the most important thing required to get better at sketching.
 So if you really want to sketch well, practice the art at least for an hour everyday and when outdoors, observe and absorb details about anything or anybody.
-Use the above tips and sketch amazing portraits, still life, nature, perspectives, etc.
+Use the given tips and sketch amazing portraits, still life, nature, perspectives, etc.